Thingybob8055/gameboy-emulator/README.md

 # gameboy-emulator
 Practicing C-Programming by developing a GameBoy Emulator

 I undertook this as a personal project purely for learning purposes, to gain a deeper understanding of C Programming, emulation and computer architecture in general.
+The emulator can play some games like Tetris.

 # Build instructions

-GCC tools and CMake is required to buld
+GCC tools and CMake is required to build

 ## Linux